bmedicke/quantum_cryptography/readme.md

 * Alice generates a randomly polarized photon (H, V, L or R) and publicly sends it to Bob
 * Bob choses a random beam splitter to analyze the photon with
-  * if Bob chose the right beam splitter: he obtains the original value
+  * if Bob chose the correct beam splitter: he obtains the original value
   * if Bob chose the wrong beam splitter: he obtains a random value
 * Bob saves the orientation of the beam splitter and the resulting value
   * of which he still does not know if it's meaningful